When starting your podcast, you need to decide whether to use a DIY approach or hire professionals.

-- Con: Comes with the cost of a hiring fee
+- Con: Comes with the price of a hiring fee

 - Con: Lose some of your autonomy over the process

-And that’s all there is to it, both approaches have their pros and cons but remember that any costs you pay in the short term by choosing a production company you may well recoup in time and effort down the line!
+And that’s all there is to it.
+Both approaches have pros and cons, but remember that you may recoup in time and effort down the line any costs you pay in the short term by choosing a production company.

 If you found this useful, share it with your fellow podcasters and follow us on social to stay up to date with our latest posts.